 Then said Ganglere: Of great importance to the gods it must be, it seems to me, that Idun preserves these apples with care and honesty.
 Har answered, and laughed: They ran a great risk on one occasion, whereof I might tell you more, but you shall first hear the names of more Aesir.

-Heimdal is the name of one.
-He is also called the white-Aesir.
+Heimdal is the name of one, also called the white-Aesir.
 He is great and holy; born of nine maidens, all of whom were sisters.
 He hight also Hallinskide and Gullintanne, for his teeth were of gold.
 His horse hight Gulltop (Gold-top).
-He dwells in a place called Himinbjorg, near Bifrost.
+His dwelling is a place called Himinbjorg, near Bifrost.

 Thus it is here said: